 You can easily access everything under the same roof with the requirement to switch between myriad tools.
 The tools should allow you to import data from your existing database.

 A robust sales engagement platform should make the process of reaching and engaging prospects easy.

-It should provide your teams with the right gear to track successful and junk leads, navigate easily through the sales engagement process, automate sales actions, schedule follow-ups, and much more.
+It should provide your teams with the right gear to track successful and junk leads, navigate easily through the sales engagement process, automate sales actions, schedule follow-ups, execute different campaigns like email marketing campaigns, Whatsapp business marketing campaigns, etc. and much more.

 - What's your target audience's main point?
 How can your product address the challenge?

-- Making the customers aware of why they absolutely need your product?
+- Making the customers aware of why they need your product.
 Who else has purchased it?
 What is the current price offered by the competition?
-Your product's USP, etc.
+Your product's USP.

 Sales Simplify has a dedicated "notes" section for each lead where you can add important research findings for sales engagement.

 Don't hide information from your customers.
 Hiding information might backfire with reputational damages in the industry.